mortenskoett/itu-devops-group-noname/CONTRIBUTING.md

 approves the pull request before it can be merged.

 The `release` branch is used only for the most stable versions of the code base and should only rarely see pull requests.
 Two approved reviews are required to merge.
+When a pull request is merged, **delete** the feature branch.

 ```
 release		-------->	 (only used at milestones or when a stable master needs to be captured)